avibryant/vignette/README.md

-In theory: UDP-gossip distributed HyperLogLog cache.
+In theory: distributed sketch cache using UDP-based gossip routing.

 In practice: nothing to see here yet, move along.